 A Noticeable Leak

-The most frequent cause of failure of residential water heaters is a leak from the tank.
+The most common cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you presumably have a leak.
-And if your water heater sits in your attic or above the first floor, the potential for catastrophic damage increases.
+And if your water heater sits in your attic or above the first floor, the likelihood of catastrophic damage rises.
 If you notice your water heater is leaking, call the experts immediately.
 Even a minor leak can escalate fast and cause significant damage to your home.

 Not Enough Hot Water Available